Scotland’s Islands and Highlands

 With the sparse population of the Highlands, in lieu of a bus service, the government allows people to ride with the postman.
 Locals do this to get somewhere.
-Travelers do it for the chat and to get off the beaten path.
+Travelers, we do it for the chat and to get off the beaten path.

-Postman: I get a lot of hill walkers and climbers, and in the summer time I get a lot of older people who like to come around, but don't like to drive themselves.
+Postman: I get really a lot of hill walkers and climbers, and in the summertime I get a lot of older people who like to come around, but don't want to drive around themselves.

 Rick: Is this good hiking country?